When Should You Take the MCAT?

 Table of Contents

 You should take the MCAT (Medical College Admission Test) 1-6 months before submitting your primary medical school applications.
-Primaries (AMCAS, AACOMAS, TMDSAS) open in May, and you should submit no later than early June so you don’t disadvantage your application.
+Primaries (AMCAS, AACOMAS, TMDSAS) open in May, and you should submit no later than early June so that you don’t disadvantage your application.

 Let’s take a detailed look at when you know you’re ready, the earliest or latest you should take the MCAT, and considerations for gap year(s).